JavaScript is required

 Repetition gets a bad reputation, but muscle memory is real.
 Your hand learns the motion patterns for each character through repeated practice.
 Eventually, you write characters automatically without consciously thinking about each stroke.

-The question is how much repetition you actually need.
-Writing each character 100 times on grid paper (old school Chinese classroom style) works, but it's brutally boring and time inefficient.
+The question is how much repetition you need.
+Writing each character 100 times on writing worksheets (old school Chinese classroom style) works, but it's brutally boring and time inefficient.
 Most people's attention drops off after the first 10 repetitions anyway.

 Quality matters more than quantity.
-Writing slowly and carefully, paying attention to stroke order and proportion, creates better muscle memory than mindlessly scribbling 50 sloppy versions.
+Write Chinese characters slowly and carefully, paying attention to stroke order and proportion.
+This creates better muscle memory than mindlessly scribbling 50 sloppy versions.
 If you notice yourself making mistakes after the third repetition, stop and reset rather than reinforcing bad habits.

 Grid paper or practice sheets help maintain consistent character sizing and proportion.
 Chinese characters should fit roughly into a square.
 Components need proper spacing so the character looks balanced.
 Worksheets with fading guide characters (where you trace first, then write independently) work great for beginners.